Bryan Reece

 Courses taught

 Aristotelian Ontological Priority and Metaphysical Grounding.
-Under contract with Cambridge University Press.
+Cambridge University Press (in press).

 Aristotle on Happiness, Virtue, and Wisdom.
 Cambridge University Press (2023).